voxel51/eta/docs/modules_dev_guide.md

 - `description`: a short free-text description of the field

+- `required`: whether the field is required or optional for the module to function

-- `default`: an optional default value for the field.
-When the default field is specified, this field is optional in configuration files.
-When no default value is provided, this field is mandatory
+- `default`: (parameters only) an optional default value for the parameter

 ## Visualizing Modules